tseli0s/nvdialog/README.md

 > [!WARNING]
 > The GNOME desktop environment may ignore the icons you use in the dialog's window on Wayland sessions, showing a generic icon instead.
 You can try setting an application name matching your desktop launcher as a temporary workaround.

+> [!WARNING]
+> Older distributions that avoid systemd may not work with NvDialog. libnotify's support (The backend library used by nvdialog to send notifications) varies between versions.
+Open an issue if you notice missing/broken functionality.

 ## BSD systems
 Through the `gtk` backend almost all (recent enough) BSD systems with a graphical environment are supported.
 You must install the Gtk+ libraries appropriate for your system.
 It's also recommended (but not required) to use a desktop that supports Gtk well.
 XFCE and KDE are both verified to work nicely with FreeBSD.